-In addition, let’s briefly look how leading developers answer the question what is enterprise resource planning:
+In addition, let’s briefly look at how leading developers answer the question of what is enterprise resource planning:

 As you see, meanings are pretty similar.
 We’d like to add one important note.
 So far as large corporations process tons of data, it’s crucial to choose the most valuable processes and integrate them into ERP systems.
 If you try to manage completely everything with such solutions, be ready to fail.
 Better analyze your business and find core activities to maintain them first of all.